 Design tools are focused on the creation of visual designs, whereas DesignOps tools are focused on managing the design process.
-DesignOps tools help to streamline design workflows, optimize team collaboration, and track progress towards design goals.
+DesignOps tools help to streamline design workflows, optimize team collaboration, and track progress toward design goals.

 “Literally everything about a design organization that doesn’t speak to (design) quality.
 Designers are responsible for the quality; however (quality) is defined.
 DesignOps is literally responsible for everything else.”

 ~ Peter Merholz,

 Statistically, designers spend 15 hours every week on Design.
 And the rest of their time goes into managing, organizing, collaborating, and measuring the impact of their Design.

 Tools for Designers, Design Leaders & DesignOps Managers